McLabraid/McLabraid/README.md

 ### About Me

 - 🎓 Cyber Security Graduate from the Technological University of Dublin
-- 🔨 Cyber Threat Inteligence Analyst in Aviation Cybersecurity
+- 🔨 Cyber Threat Intelligence Analyst in Aviation Cybersecurity
 - 💻 Furthering learning with TryHackMe.com ([https://tryhackme.com/p/McLabraid](https://tryhackme.com/p/Mclabraid)) and more coding languages
 - 👯 Previous Vice Chairperson of the TUDublin Ethical Hacker Society
 - ⚡ Language(s): Python 3.x